-Wakatt is a performance with ten dancers and live music, composed and performed by the trio of Magic Malik.
+Wakatt is a performance with ten dancers and live music, composed and performed by the Magic Malik Orchestra.
 There is also a smaller version available with recorded music.

 Wakatt examines the state of a certain humanity, a certain “natural instinct”.
 Does man naturally have a violence buried inside?
 Does he naturally hate what he does not know?
 Where does this fear come from that causes us to close ourselves?
 Is the human being naturally violent?

 Coproduction: Théâtre National Wallonie-Bruxelles (BE), La Biennale de la Danse Lyon (FR), Ruhrtriennale (DE), Les Théâtres de la Ville de Luxembourg (LU), deSingel Antwerpen (BE), Kampnagel Hamburg (DE), Münchner Kammerspiele (DE), Tanzhaus NRW Düsseldorf (DE)